browserengineering/book/book/animations.md

 The other visual effect, `ClipRRect`, should do something similar.

 We can now build the draw display list.
-For each composited layer, we create a `DrawCompositedLayer` command, which we'll define in just a moment.
-Then, we walk up the display list, wrapping that `DrawCompositedLayer` in each visual effect that we need to apply:
+For each composited layer, create a `DrawCompositedLayer` command (which we'll define in just a moment).
+Then, walk up the display list, wrapping that `DrawCompositedLayer` in each visual effect that needs to apply:

 ``` {.python replace=parent.clone(/self.clone_latest(parent%2c%20}
 class Browser: